andraztori/marrakesh/README.md

 ### Optimal Pacing Assumption

 Marrakesh assumes campaigns have access to perfect pacing algorithms.
-This is not a limitation but a deliberate design choice that allows researchers to Focus on marketplace dynamics rather than pacing optimization
+This is not a limitation but a deliberate design choice that allows researchers to focus on marketplace dynamics rather than pacing optimization.

-The simulation is run multiple times and the convergence mechanism is used to come for one single pacing constant for each participant (buy or sell side).
+The simulation is run multiple times and the convergence mechanism is used to converge to one single pacing constant for each participant (buy or sell side).
 The convergence mechanism in Marrakesh is a **simulation setup tool**, not a pacing algorithm to be studied.

 ### Marketplace Model